turquoise-dragonfly/versionate/README.md

 Adds a file containing a version to manage to the project.
 XML, JSON, TypeScript and properties files are supported.

-`versionate track path type location`
+`versionate track path location type`
  - `path` The path of the file to add
+ - `location` The location of the version number in the file content
  - `type ` The file format: xml, json, ts or properties
- - `location` The location of the version number in the file content

 ### Untrack files
 Delete a file from the project so that it is no longer managed.